If you’re looking to make money without much effort, consider taking online surveys for money.

 LifePoints can be redeemed for rewards once users hit a certain threshold of $5, or 550 LifePoints.
 New members can also receive 10 free points just for joining the site.

 LifePoint is backed by Lightspeed, which is a leading global provider of customer research.
 Lightspeed has been around since 1946, which means it’s a reputable firm.
 Today, the LifePoints community has over 5 million global users and over 1.5 million Facebook followers.
-Suffice it to say that you won’t be the only one using this site!
-You can bet on that.

 To be eligible for LifePoints, you have to be at least 14 years of age.
 The service is available to global users in many different countries.
 They also provide surveys in 26 different languages.